MisanthropeGirl/schroders/README.md

 ## 2025-10-04

 Added old school style Redux (aka what I know thanks to my time at F1000).
-This is the first time I've done this from scratch (Helen L, Goran N and Igot T did this work for F1000) so it was all about seeing if I actually understood what I thought I did from that time.
+This is the first time I've done this from scratch (Helen S, Goran N and Igor T did this work for F1000) so it was all about seeing if I actually understood what I thought I did from that time.

 Bit of a faff (some of which was removing the prop-drilling I had initially gone with).
 I have set an initial state for several parameters which I believe makes sense in the circumstances.